0x80/shreditor/README.md

 * Rotate sequence notes within the loop

 ## Usage
 Build instructions for OSX and Windows are given below.
-The documentation on how to use the software can be fount in __build/doc__.
+The documentation on how to use the software can be found in __docs/user-manual.md__.

+## Known Issues
+* Firmware check for >1.0 for example 1.02 is wrongly reported as 1.00 in the interface.

 ## Troubleshooting
 ### No compatible Shruthi firmware version was detected on this port.